 Of course, this will vary depending on your educational level in this specific field, meaning a paramedic with 20 months of schooling can potentially earn more than a basic level EMT with 4 months of training.

-The job outlook for EMTs is promising, as the field is expected to grow 11% between 2020 and 2030, according to the Bureau of Labor Statistics, faster than the average across all U.S. occupations.
+The job outlook for EMTs is promising, as the field is expected to grow 5% between 2022-2032, according to the Bureau of Labor Statistics, faster than the average across all U.S. occupations.

 The demand for these crucial jobs is expected to rise as current EMT-paramedics enroll in more advanced health care positions as well as the fact that many current EMTs, like many other professions, are entering retirement.